Nissan President: First generation (1965–1973)

-In 1971 Nissan offered EAL (Electro Anti-lock System) as an option on the Nissan President, this became Japan's first electronic ABS (Anti-lock braking system).
-There were a few trim levels, but most were sold as the fully-loaded Spec-D that featured the "Full Power Equipment" specification with power seats, power windows, twin A/C units, central door locks, plenty of interior lights and remote-controlled auto-tuning radio, among other features.
+In 1971 Nissan offered EAL (Electro Anti-lock System) as an option on the President; this became Japan's first electronic ABS (Anti-lock braking system).
+There were a few trim levels, but most were sold as the fully loaded Spec-D that featured the "Full Power Equipment" specification with power seats, power windows, twin A/C units, central door locks, plenty of interior lights and remote-controlled auto-tuning radio, among other features.
+All trim packages came with a split bench for the rear seat that provided a power recline opposite the driver.
 The Spec-C was similar to the Spec-D, but without the power features.
 Spec-B was powered by the 130 PS H30 engine carried over from the Cedric Special 50.
 The base Spec-A was also powered by the H30, but had a 3-speed column-shift manual, the only version with a manual transmission as Spec-B, C and D had an automatic transmission.
-Few changes were made to the 150 series, but in October 1971 the outside mirrors were moved closer to the front of the car, the location of the windshield wipers were changed to increase the amount of glass they swept, and the automatic transmission was changed from Borg-Warner to Nissan.
+Few changes were made to the 150 series, but in October 1971 the outside mirrors were moved closer to the front of the car, the location of the windshield wipers was changed to increase the amount of glass they swept, and the automatic transmission was changed from Borg-Warner to Nissan.
 This change was announced by the installation of a badge reading "Nissan Matic" at the rear, instead of the earlier "BW Automatic".
 The Spec-C trim level was dropped after 1971; all V8 models were now only available in Spec-D.